 Lundbeck's Board of Directors has a Scientific Committee, the purpose of which is to advise the Board of Directors on support for strategic R&D and pipeline evaluation.

-In March 2018, the Board of Directors elected Jeremy Max Levin as Chairman and Jeffrey Berkowitz and Lene Skole-Sørensen as members of the Scientific Committee
+In March 2019, the Board of Directors elected Jeremy Max Levin as Chairman and Jeffrey Berkowitz and Lene Skole-Sørensen as members of the Scientific Committee.
+More than half of the members are independent.

 Lundbeck - Corporate Governance Recommendations